Unpackerr/unpackerr/README.md

 finds an item in Deluge that matches an item in Sonarr or Radarr the download location is checked for a `.rar` file.
 If an extractable archive exists, and **Sonarr/Radarr have `status=Completed` from Deluge** this application will extract the file.
+Files are extracted to a temporary folder, and then moved back into the download location for Completed Download Handling to import them.
 When the item falls out of the (Radarr/Sonarr) queue, the extracted files are removed.

 Tags are currently mentioned, but nothing uses them.
 I figured I would match tags before I started getting data from the APIs.
 Once I realized I was able to match